AEADataEditor/aeadataeditor.github.io/_guidance/data-deposit-aea.md

 For a video tutorial on this process, see [this Youtube video](https://www.youtube.com/watch?v=wRytQcotLGc).

+> If you are depositing at a different trusted repository, please be sure that your deposit complies with our [Display Guidelines for Trusted Repositories](guidelines-other-repositories)

 ### Start the deposit process

 Go to the [AEA Data and Code Repository](https://www.openicpsr.org/openicpsr/aea), and start the process: